intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
 Having these more central contact points to send liaison statements to, helps to ensure that all statements get recorded correctly and are addressed to the appropriate groups.
+Note that when the liaison statement gets recorded, still all addresses in the "From-Contact" should be notified to acknowledge the recording.

 For statements send from other organisations there is usually also such an generic address or the person from the sending organisation who sent out the email to someone within the IETF may be listed here.
 If that person is, however, already listed in the "From Contacts" part, this information can also be omitted for incoming statements.